 They were made available to my son.
 Children are typically not tested formally for learning disabilities until age 8.
 He was in special education in public school when he was 5 but because he was not formally diagnosed, he was never offered the services.
 He's also on the autism spectrum and if he had a higher level of speech therapy, I would have made sure he had those services if I had known about them.
-It wasn't until I took him to a special school for kids with language-based learning disabilities, the #1 school for kids with language-based learning disabilities, that he got the services he needed.
-My son was able to learn through this special program where they break down language using the Latin and Greek root to teach students how to read.
+It wasn't until I took him to a special school for kids with language-based learning disabilities, the #1 school for kids with language-based learning disabilities, the #1 school for kids with language-based learning disabilities, the #1 school for kids with language-based learning disabilities, the through this special program where they break down language using the Latin and Greek root to teach students how to read.
 I wish that all children who struggle with learning disabilities like dyslexia could attend a school like [School], it's 4:1 (4 students to 1 teacher), because students get lost in the shuffle.
 All students should have access to an education.
 Most people can't afford to spend \$63,000 a year to educate their children.
 I spent hundreds of thousands to educate my son but not everyone can afford that, especially if they have other children and other children who have learning disabilities.